DUNDEE BAND INDEX

 Unfortunately, not only was Ginger Baker's Airforce one of Andy's final concerts in Dundee but they were also the act who ended his business.

 Andy paid the band a large figure in advance, but the Scottish shows drew very small audiences and as a result, the Andy Lothian Organisation went bust the following month.
+The Caird Hall gig took place in May 1970. |

 An advert for the Andy Lothian Organisation in Panmure Street.

+Plenty of well known bands listed.
 Also lots of big names due to visit the Top Ten Club.
+Ad published in June 1966. |

 2 ads for the price of one!